 #6 Silent Migraines Have Similar Triggers as Migraines with Pain

-Migraineurs know that everything from a sudden change in the weather to strong smells or bright lights can lead to the onset of a migraine.
+Migraineurs know that everything from a sudden change in the weather to strong smells or bright lights can lead to the onset of a migraine with pain.
 The same is true for those who get silent migraines.
 Learning your migraine triggers can help you to avoid some of the circumstances that lead to migraines, but others are unavoidable.

 #7 Natural Relief for Migraines Is Available!